daleathan/my-scripts/README.md

 can be each be bound to the XF86Audio keys.
 This can also optionally display volume notifications using notify-osd. - Depends: bash, pulseaudio, alsa-utils, libnotify (optional), notify-osd (optional)
-* **xfpm-idle-toggle.sh** - Another script that dates from my Xfce days.
-I wanted to be able toggle Xfce's presentation mode using a keyboard shortcut and I wanted a notification showing that the mode had been turned on/off.
-I no longer use Xfce or its power manager so this is no longer useful to me. -
-Depends: bash, xfconf, libnotify (for notify-send)